Personal Property Publications

 - Computers for Learning [PDF - 164 KB] provides an overview of the program benefits for schools, federal agencies and the environment.

 Visit our Centralized Mailing List Service to order printed copies of GSA publications.
 Personal Property Management brochures are available online.
-You can get additional information from your Area Property Officer.
+You can get more information from your Area Property Officer.